 Watch your toddler carefully and see which of these activities he or she is already highly engaged in and see what else you can add to the fun and learning!
 The point is to keep everything playful.

-Keep in mind the following: Toddlers have limited attention span and like to keep moving.
+Keep in mind the following: Toddlers have a limited attention span and like to keep moving.
 It’s not about teaching and instructing as it is discovering and exploring.

 TODDLER STEM IDEAS LIST